paukkroa/TelegramGameMasterBot/readme.md

 export GOOGLE_API_KEY=''
 ```
 ### - **Ollama**
-Make sure Ollama is running on port 11434 (default Ollama port)
+Make sure Ollama is running at localhost:11434 (default Ollama port)

+## Vision capabilities
+The bot now supports vision capabilities!
+(Gemini only as of now)
+Send an image to the bot and tag it to get an response.
+You can also reply to previous messages to get a response from them!

 ## Contributing